Charcuterie is a selection of cured meats and sausages, usually with a variety of cheeses, and is a real specialty at The Crown. |

 The staff was circulating through the crowd with trays of various hors d'oeuvres as well.
 One of my favorites was the house-smoked kielbasa with fingerling potato, aioli and dill.
 There were giant ripe strawberries, and petit fours of Chef Devon Gilroy's curry cake with coconut glaze.
 I'm lobbying for this superb cake, with a little bit of heat, to become a permanent part of the season's dessert menu.

-of The Red Inn's spectacular deck on the edge of the harbor.
+My dessert plate, on the cocktail rail that runs the length of The Red Inn's spectacular deck on the edge of the harbor. |

 With the harbor as a backdrop, you couldn't ask for a more beautiful setting for this dining room full of treats.
 There were platters of roasted vegetables, and pickled ones, too.
 There was a wheel of brie baked in a phyllo crust, plates of prosciutto, cheeses, and seafood galore.
 There were trays heaped with big, plump peel-and-eat shrimp, and two or three varieties of smoked seafood, including a beautiful smoked salmon.
 In another room there was The Red Inn's famous spicy seafood and penne pasta.